Boosting Sparsity in Graph Decompositions with QAOA Sampling: Benchmarking

 We use the algorithms as described in Sec. \ref{sec:general_algorithm_settings}.
 However, in contrast with the previous experiments, we perform QAOA on both quantum hardware, using the IBM Kingston device, and with MPS circuit simulation with the Qiskit Aer matrix product state simulator \cite{qiskit2024} (version 0.16.0).
 For the results in this section, we fix the variational parameters to $(\beta,\gamma)=(-0.5,0.5)$.
 This simple parameter-setting strategy was inspired by the observation that the optimal parameters for 10 to 25 node heavy-hex graphs, trained using state-vector simulation, were consistently close to $(-0.5,0.5)$.

-\textbf{Results.} Fig.~\ref{fig:multi_panel_hardware_graphs} shows the decomposition approximation error as a function of decomposition length for the various methods, for six heavy-hex graphs.
+\textbf{Results.} Fig.~\ref{fig:multi_panel_hardware_graphs} shows the decomposition approximation error as a function of decomposition length for the various methods, for nine heavy-hex graphs.
 The decomposition length is usually equal to $k+1$, where $k$ is the iteration of the algorithm, but may be less than $k+1$ if some of the optimal weights are found to be equal to 0.
 In all plots, the curves for the FCFW algorithm and the E-FCFW algorithm with random-sampling lie on top of each other.
-This is because, at this scale, none of the randomly-sampled bitstrings corresponded to valid matchings, and hence they didn't contribute to a sparser decomposition.
+This is because, at this scale, none of the randomly-sampled bitstrings corresponded to valid matchings, and hence they did not contribute to a sparser decomposition.
 This highlights the need for better sampling methods, such as QAOA and simulated annealing.

 For all of the graphs, we observe that none of the algorithms manage to reach a decomposition error lower than $\epsilon \le 10^{-6}$, as we had for the experiments in Sec.~\ref{sec:random_fully_connected_graphs} and Sec.~\ref{sec:random_bipartite_graphs}.
 However, the E-FCFW algorithm using QAOA and simulated annealing sampling manages to reach lower decomposition error than the FCFW algorithm.
-For all six graphs, the decomposition error reached using QAOA sampling with MPS circuit simulation is approximately an order of magnitude lower than that reached using simulated annealing.
-The same is true for QAOA sampling using quantum hardware for the 50-node graphs, but the improvement over simulated annealing is less significant for the 70-node graphs.
-In Appendix \ref{sec:appendix_100_node}, Fig. \ref{fig:multi_panel_hardware_100_node_graphs} shows results for three 100-node graphs.
-In this case, simulated annealing achieves a lower final decomposition error than QAOA.
-As we discuss next, we attribute the lower QAOA performance to hardware noise.
-Simulating this case with MPS is challenging, as a single QAOA iteration cannot be completed within a few hours.
+For all graphs, the decomposition error reached using QAOA sampling with MPS circuit simulation is lower than that reached using simulated annealing.
+This improvement is more significant for the 50 and 70-node graphs than for the 100-node graphs.
+For QAOA sampling using quantum hardware, we see the performance degrade as the problem size increases.
+For 50 nodes, E-FCFW with QAOA on quantum hardware outperforms simulated annealing, and performs similarly to QAOA using MPS simulation.
+For 70 nodes, the improvement of QAOA with quantum hardware over simulated annealing becomes less significant, and at 100-nodes, E-FCFW with QAOA on quantum hardware performs worse than simulated annealing.
+For the 100-node graphs, we observe an interesting feature: for instances 1 and 3, simulated annealing achieves a significantly better decomposition early in the algorithm, but the progress stalls as the number of matchings increases (i.e., for 16 matchings or more).